ekafyi/eka-playlists-old/src/data/2018-07-09-town-called-malice.md

 songUrl: https://www.youtube.com/watch?v=YfpRm-p7qlY
 ---

-Working at a coffee shop, this song came up and it inexplicably made me happy.
-I've got the emotional depth of a gnat.
+Was working at a coffee shop.
+This song came up and it inexplicably made me happy.
+Not bad, for a Monday.